RHandarov/Chess-Game/README.md

  - It has an option to reset the game

 ## Instructions
 If you want to select a figure, you should click the left button of mouse onto it first and than choose an empty cell in order to move it.
-Otherwise you should click the right button of mouse onto it again if you selected it.
+Otherwise you should click the right button of mouse onto it again if you have selected it earlier.

 ## Dependences
  - Java 8